ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 #### Steps

 * decide on cloud environment and request an account, when you sign up you should get the Bindle settings you need.
 Pancancer has 6 cloud environments, a "cloud shepherd" is typically assigned one or two
-* pick an Ubuntu host which you will use to talk to AWS or a cloud environment in order to create instances that can be imaged
+* pick an Ubuntu host which you will use to talk to AWS or a cloud environment in order to create instances that can be imaged - this will be your provisioning host
 * on this host, run the playbook at [architecture-setup](https://github.com/ICGC-TCGA-PanCancer/architecture-setup)
 * copy and customize the Bindle template (ex: ~/.bindle/aws.cfg) of your choice with your appropriate cloud settings
 * launch your cluster or node using Bindle's launch\_cluster.pl